0xInfection/XSRFProbe/README.md

 - [x] The user is in [control of everything](https://github.com/0xInfection/XSRFProbe/wiki/Advanced-Usage#xsrfprobe-configuration-variables) that the scanner does.
 - [x] Can detect several types of Anti-CSRF tokens in requests.
 - [x] Out of the box support for custom cookie values and generic headers.
-- [x] Accurate [token-strength detection](https://github.com/0xInfection/XSRFProbe/wiki/XSRFProbe-Internals#token-randomness-calculation) using Shannon Entropy.
+- [x] Accurate [Token-Strength Detection](https://github.com/0xInfection/XSRFProbe/wiki/XSRFProbe-Internals#token-randomness-calculation) and [Post-Scan Analysis](https://github.com/0xInfection/XSRFProbe/wiki/XSRFProbe-Internals#post-scan-token-analysis) using various algorithms.
 - [x] Submits forms in the normal values as well as with crafted token.
 - [x] Follows a redirect when there is a 30x response.
 - [x] Plus a bonus over it, the [Post-Scan Analysis](https://github.com/0xInfection/XSRFProbe/wiki/XSRFProbe-Internals#post-scan-token-analysis), using Damerau-Levenshtein's Algorithm.